bjyurkovich/iotery-matlab-device-sdk/README.md

 ## Updating the SDK

-If there are new API calls available on iotery.io and `IoteryDevice.m` or `IoteryAccountManager.m` has not been updated, then you can simple run `generator.m` and it will automatically generate an updated `IoteryDevice.m` and `IoteryAccountManager.m` files.
+If there are new API calls available on iotery.io and `IoteryDevice.m` or `IoteryAccountManager.m` has not been updated, then you can simple run `src/generator.m` and it will automatically generate an updated `IoteryDevice.m` and `IoteryAccountManager.m` files.
 Careful, it will overwrite your current files!